Bolivian feminists organize against crisis and patriarchal pacts

 Disputing and diminishing the political capabilities of a caudillo like Morales is not an easy task.
 To date, these events have presented themselves in the form of a polarized confrontation in which each rival seeks to defeat his opponent by force.
 Those who are now criticizing Morales have been accomplices to his excesses for years.

-What’s most difficult is that so many years of allowing abuse, of refusing to heed internal deliberation within the party—and within society—and of disciplinary actions to bend social and communal organizations into uncritical supporters of unilateral decisions made by the “leader,” collective practices of deliberation and decisionmaking have been greatly diminshed.
+What’s most difficult is that so many years of allowing abuse, of refusing to heed internal deliberation within the party—and within society—and of disciplinary actions to bend social and communal organizations into uncritical supporters of unilateral decisions made by the “leader,” collective practices of deliberation and decisionmaking have been greatly diminished.

 Parallel to the culture of vertical leadership, a culture of compliance, obedience and silence was generated.
 That’s why the entire political structure cracked and threatened to collapse over the past weeks.
 This has brought the Bolivian right wing back to life, its operators are now rubbing their hands and preparing to claim spaces of state power from which they have been absent for many years.